 Visitors to the school must wear a face covering to enter.
 Sanitizer must be used on their way in and out of the building.
-Visits will be by appointment only.
-Only essential visitors will be allowed into the intermediate school building.
+The administrative staff controls access to the building by means of a buzzer to unlock the door.
+Only essential visitors will be allowed into the high school building.